 - 1 in 3 American adults is currently at risk for developing kidney disease.1 The risk increases to 1 in 2 over the course of a lifetime.2

-- 1 in 9 American adults has kidney disease -- and most don't know it.3
+- 26 million American adults have kidney disease -- and most don't know it.3

 - High blood pressure and diabetes are the two leading causes of kidney disease.4

 - Major risk factors for kidney disease include diabetes, high blood pressure, family history of kidney failure and being age 60 or older.